Bartholomew Gosnold: Expedition to Cape Cod and environs

 English plans to colonize New England began to take concrete form in the early to mid-1590s when Edward Hayes wrote a treatise to Lord Burghley setting forth the rationale and procedure for settlement.
 (Note: Whether the ideas were Hayes's own or Burghley's which Hayes merely justified by the report, a settlement in southern New England comported with Burghley's foreign policy objective.
 Hayes argued that the area's climate better comported with English comfort and produced agriculture much like England's.
 The area also produced a wealth of fish prized in Europe which could support a small foothold establishment with more settlers to be added later.)
 The first expedition to set out from England to southern New England was fully in accord with Hayes's principles.

 Captain Gosnold obtained backing to attempt to found an English colony in the New World and in 1602 he sailed from Falmouth, Cornwall, in a small Dartmouth bark, the Concord, with thirty-two on board.
-These included a friend of his John Brereton whom he possibly knew from his days at University of Cambridge as well as Bartholomew Gilbert, and Gabriel Archer.
+These included a friend of his, John Brereton, whom he possibly knew from his days at University of Cambridge, as well as Bartholomew Gilbert and Gabriel Archer.
 They intended to establish a colony in New England.
 Gosnold pioneered a direct sailing route due west from the Azores to what later became New England, arriving in May 1602 at Cape Elizabeth in Maine (Lat.
 43 degrees).

-On 14 May 1602, Gosnold made landfall off the southern coast of Maine. with the purpose of setting up a small fishing outpost of 20 of the crew who would stay the winter.
+On 14 May 1602, Gosnold made landfall off the southern coast of Maine with the purpose of setting up a small fishing outpost of 20 of the crew who would stay the winter.
 They were there hailed by a "Biscay shallop" containing eight men, who the English discovered were not "Christians" as they had supposed but "savages" of "swart" colour who had many European accoutrements and acted boldly among the English.
 (Note: Gabriel Archer's description expresses the surprise the English experienced in finding Natives so thoroughly influenced by Europeans (probably French fishermen).
 He remarked on the breeches, stocking, shoes and hat "made by some Christian" but worn by one of them as well as how "boldly" they boarded the Concord.
 They could also speak "divers Christian words" and with chalk described the coast thereabout.)

-The next day, on 15 May 1602, he sailed into Provincetown Harbor, where he is credited with naming Cape Cod, for the abundant fish.
-The captain explored the land and found a young Native boy, wearing copper ear decorations and an apparent willingness to help the Englishman.
+The next day, on 15 May 1602, he sailed into Provincetown Harbor, where he is credited with naming Cape Cod for the abundant fish.
+The captain explored the land and found a young Native boy wearing copper ear decorations with an apparent willingness to help the Englishman.
 Continuing down the Atlantic coast of Cape Cod, pivoting on Gilbert's Point, they coasted westward observing numerous Natives on shore, many running after them to gaze.

 Following the coastline for several days, he discovered Martha's Vineyard which they explored but found seemingly uninhabited.
 Gosnold named it after his deceased daughter, Martha, and the wild grapes that covered much of the land.